 In addition to trusting your metal stamping supplier with the integrity of your brand, you’re also placing a high degree of trust in them to protect your investment in tooling.
 If your tooling isn’t lasting as long as you expect, it can mean that your supplier is not taking care of it properly.

-Some suppliers tend to use “chewing gum and duct tape”-type solutions to keep tooling working when it actually needs more significant repairs—using shims or wooden blocks to hold components in place is one example.
+Some suppliers tend to use “chewing gum and duct tape”-type solutions to keep tooling working when it actually needs more significant repairs—using shims to hold components in place is one example.
 This can affect the quality of your parts (and could be a reason for the high rejection rates we mentioned above) and cause your tooling to wear out sooner than it should.

 When evaluating suppliers, it’s a best practice to ask about their tooling maintenance systems and abilities.
 A metal stamping supplier with tooling expertise and in-house capabilities can save you thousands of dollars and countless headaches over the lifetime of a parts program.